 ||Fifty final selections announced

-Jeb Livingood will continue as series editor in 2018.
-Our 2018 guest editor is Kyle Dargan.
+Jeb Livingood will continue as series editor in 2019.
+Our 2019 guest editor is Cate Marvin.

 retains all rights (allowing the writer to publish it again without permission from another magazine or publisher).

 - Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible.

 - Best New Poets 2019 is a book for emerging writers.
 We will only accept submissions from writers who have NOT yet published a book-length poetry collection.

 This includes self-published books if they were sold online, in stores, or at readings.
 For the purposes of BNP eligibility, we do not

 consider chapbooks to be "book length," and poets with only chapbook publications remain eligible to enter.

 - Poets with forthcoming books may enter if their first book's publication date is after April 1, 2019.

 - Writers who have edited and published an anthology or a collection of other writers' works remain eligible.